gmc-code/PC-Python/docs/turtle/turtle_houses_module.rst

 Turtle houses module
 ====================================================

+| Make a house module that provides definitions to make prefabricated houses with one line of code.

 | The houses are built from squares, rectangles and triangles.
 | To reduce the code in the main file, separate modules are used which group the code together.
 | Definitions for the base shapes, squares, rectangles and triangles, are placed in a module, ``shapes.py``.